'If you always do what you've always done, you'll always get what you've always got.'

 Jessie Potter

-Deciding to see a counsellor can feel daunting, and finding someone you feel comfortable with is so important, as it's the relationship you have with your counsellor which can be some of the most meaningful parts of therapy.
+Deciding to see a counsellor can feel like a big step, and finding someone you truly feel comfortable with makes all the difference.
+The relationship you build with your counsellor often becomes one of the most meaningful and healing parts of therapy.

-I began my own therapy journey over 20 years ago during a particularly challenging time.
-It took a few attempts to find the right therapist, but once I did, the changes I experienced were transformative and it was this journey that led me to become a therapist myself.
+My own journey with therapy began over 20 years ago, during a particularly difficult period in my life.
+It took a little time to find the right therapist, but once I did, the experience was deeply transformative — and is what inspired me to become a therapist myself.

-I use an integrative approach, including Internal Family Systems (IFS - see below), to help you reflect on your experiences and make intentional choices for moving forward.
+I use an integrative approach, including Internal Family Systems (IFS – see below), to help you reflect on your experiences and intentionally move toward positive change.